loscrossos/crossos_pynst/doc/tutorial_comfy.md

 -safely update your portable installation

  Wait. you are still reading??
 Are you not sold yet?
 I would be long ago!

+### Convert your embedded installation to a manual installation